A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Within a minimal extension of the SM the scale of leptogenesis can be lowered to the ${\rm TeV}$ scale thanks to a resonant enhancement of the $C\!P$ asymmetries if at least two RH neutrino masses are quasi-degenerate~\cite{Pilaftsis:1997jf}.
 In recent years, in the LHC era, much attention has been devoted to scenarios of resonant leptogenesis that might produce signals at colliders (e.g.~\cite{Pilaftsis:2005rv}) or large lepton flavor violating rates~\cite{Blanchet:2009kk}.
 These scenarios can be motivated and embedded within extensions of the SM beyond the minimal type I seesaw scenario such as the inverse seesaw ~\cite{Mohapatra:1986bd}.

 An interesting alternative scenario of leptogenesis is offered by the possibility that the matter-antimatter asymmetry is generated by RH neutrino oscillations~\cite{Akhmedov:1998qx} instead of decays.
 This is realized within a different region of the seesaw parameter space with RH neutrino masses of a few GeV.
 The key point of leptogenesis from RH neutrino oscillations is that RH neutrinos also carry (chiral) asymmetries.
 These can be generated by RH neutrino oscillations and then transferred to the active sector by the Yukawa couplings in a way that the total asymmetry the sum of those in the RH and LH sector vanishes.
+The violation of total $B-L$ (involving both chiralities) is suppressed because the asymmetries are generated at temperatures that are much larger than the $B-L$-violating Majorana masses, but sphalerons only ``see'' the left chiral charges and therefore generate a net $B$-charge.
+In this regard, the scenario is similar to Dirac leptogenesis \cite{Dick:1999je}.
 In the original proposal~\cite{Akhmedov:1998qx} it is essential that one of the two oscillating RH neutrinos thermalizes after sphaleron processes become inoperative.
 In this way, RH neutrino mixing can generate opposite asymmetries in the two RH neutrino species but only that in the thermalized RH neutrino is communicated to the active sector and then reprocessed into a baryon asymmetry. $C\!P$ violation in the RH neutrino mixing, requiring a non-vanishing value of the Jarlskog invariant for RH neutrino mixing, is a necessary ingredient.

 However, in~\cite{Asaka:2005pn} it was noticed that the same coupling between the LH and the RH neutrino sectors provides an additional source of $C\!P$ violation that has to be taken into account.
 This source -- and not $C\!P$ violation in the RH neutrino mixing -- can be responsible for a generation of an asymmetry able to explain the observed one within the so called $\nu$MSM~\cite{Asaka:2005an}, where the mixing between the two heavier RH neutrinos generate the asymmetry and the lightest RH neutrino, with mass $M_1 \sim {\rm keV}$, can play the role of (warm) DM.
 In this way the model provided a picture where neutrino masses, mixing, DM and matter-antimatter asymmetry are all explained within just the minimal type I seesaw extension of the SM~\cite{Canetti:2012vf,Canetti:2012kh}.